-- student's grade point average.
-The district may claim apportionment each time the student repeats the course. - Course repetition for disabled students is subject to the course repetition limitation; however, additional repeats may be individually authorized through the DSPS Office under the following circumstances: - When continuing success of the student in other general and/or special course (such as Adapted Physical Education), is dependent on additional repetitions of a specific course; - When additional repetitions of a specific special course are essential to completing a student's preparation for enrollment into other regular or special course (such as Assistive Computer Technology, LEARN 155 or LEARN 156); or - When the student has a student educational contract which involves a goal other than completion of the special course in question and repetition of the course will further assist with achievement of that goal.
+- 2. When additional repetitions of a specific special course are essential to completing a student's preparation for enrollment into other regular or special course (such as Assistive Computer Technology, LEARN 155 or LEARN 156); or - 3.
+When the student has a student educational contract which involves a goal other than completion of the special course in question and repetition of the course will further assist with achievement of that goal.